oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/developing-with-oci-data-science/developing-with-oci-data-science.md

 ## Task 6: Test connectivity to OCI Generative AI services

 1. Open up the Generative AI Generation Interface for API code testing.
-Please note that the *command r* chat interface is not OCI API enabled as of yet and is not required for this workshop.
+Please note that the *command R* chat interface may not work as of yet and is not required for this workshop.
+You may test with the cohere chat interface available in the generation interface
   ![Test Opensearch Access](images/lab3-ds-gai-1.png)

 2. Generate a query and click on the *View Code* button and select *python* as the Language